 • Wayland Display Server / XWayland application: in this flavor Mutter runs on top of KMS and libinput and implements the compositor side as well as various extensions of the Wayland core protocol.
 It also provides facilities related to running X11 applications using Xwayland, so they enable a compatibility layer to graphical applications that have not been migrated to the Wayland protocol.

-This change obviously required also modifying the GNOME DIsplay Manager to enable it to launch both flavors when the graphical target is reached at the system boot.
+This change obviously required also modifying the GNOME Display Manager to enable it to launch both flavors when the graphical target is reached at the system boot.

 The graphical session to start (Wayland or X11) is set by the "WaylandEnable" configuration parameter in the "/etc/gdm/custom.conf" file.